Skip to content

 5. To Gauge Company Health

 KPIs provide a scorecard for your company’s health.
-When you choose your KPIs, select the ones you wish to see improvement on as a means to achieve your business goals.
+When you choose your KPIs, select the ones you wish to see improvement on as a means to achieve your business goals and see your return on investment (ROI).
 By continuous monitoring, you’ll get an idea of where you need to focus your energies.

 Physical Security KPIs to Track